JanethL/TaskManagerBot/README.md

 # Build a Custom Slack + Airtable Task Management Application

-In this tutorial, we will build a Slack application to track team tasks in Airtable.
+In this guide, we will build a Slack application to track team tasks in Airtable.
 Our Slack app will ask registered team members what they're working on and record their responses in Airtable.
 We'll program our app to run once a week on Monday, but you'll learn to configure it to run daily, hourly and minutely if you'd like.
 You'll also have the option to customize the message that your Slack app sends.

 <img src= "./readme/one.png" width="400">